Fast Action Response: Work

 During the 2013 Egyptian coup d'état, ACT sent three of its volunteers to Cairo to provide medical assistance.
 In the same year, ACT also provided assistance for Rohingya Muslims in Myanmar, claiming that Muslims in Myanmar have to practice their religion in secret.

 In 2014, ACT sent four of its volunteers, along with actress Peggy Sukmana, to assist Palestinians in the Gaza Strip.
 ACT sent food, medical supplies, generators, and fuel for the Palestinians.

 In 2017, ACT sent thousands of tonnes of rice to Somalis that were affected by famines, along with Muslim Rohingya refugees that were residing in Bangladesh.
 ACT claimed that Donald Trump's commentary about recognizing Jerusalem as the capital city of Israel has increased fear, but it also resulted in more Indonesians donating to the organization.

 In 2018, ACT sent 2,000 tonnes of rice to Palestine.
 ACT stated that the shipment is proof that Indonesia is a rich country, and more than capable to send more than just "nasi bungkus" to its friends.
 A similar program was also conducted in 2019.

 In 2019, ACT continued its support for the Palestinians, providing clean water and medical assistance for Palestinians that were protesting for their independence.
 ACT supported the right of independence for the Palestinians, and promised that support from Indonesians will not subside.
 ACT stated that their assistance was also focused on Palestinians that were affected by airstrikes committed by the Israeli Air Force.

 In 2020, ACT sent 1,000 tons of logistics to Indonesians and Indonesian Armed Forces in Natuna Islands, as a response to Chinese fishing vessels entering the Indonesia Zone of Economic Exclusivity multiple times in the South China Sea.

-In 2021, an ambulance in Gaza Strip was seen with the ACT logo in it.
+In 2021, an ambulance in the Gaza Strip was seen with the ACT logo in it.
 ACT stated that it had provided the ambulance, with assistance from the city government of Padang.
 The chairman of ACT, Ahyudin, claimed that Israeli soldiers have entered Palestinian homes and buildings.
-Ahyudin reiterated the need to take back the land of Palestine from Israeli occupiers.
+Ahyudin reiterated the need to take back the land of Palestine from Israeli occupation.